mahmoud-birdsol/cors-laravel/readme.md

 # Cross-origin resource sharing for laravel applications

-This package give's a middleware to allow for resource sharing across different origins useful for api development with laravel
+This package give's a middleware to allow for resource sharing across different origins useful for api development with laravel. *This package is still in development more options will be added*

 ### Usage